ckuelker/yare/README.md

     0: Something I need to do
     ----------------------------------------------------------------------------

-To remove this entry, you can mark it as 'done' like:
+To remove this entry, you can mark it as 'yatta!' (done) like:

     done 0

+After processing you will see the success

+    yatta! (done)

 ## AUTHOR